pfdubois/BridgeBidding/source/OpenerRebid.rst

 .. _hsgt:

 .. index::
-   pair: game try; help suit
+   single: game try; Help Suit Game Try
+   !single: Help Suit Game Try
-   pair: convention; Help Suit Game Try
+   single: convention; Help Suit Game Try

 After a major trump suit is agreed upon at the two-level, any bid between that and three of the trump suit is a “Help-Suit Game Tries” (HSGT).
 This